dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 tags: business finance
 ---

 I made a killer trade the other day.
 And it came from a buy signal on a side project.
+It showed me that Instagram was cannibalizing Twitter image traffic over time.
 Let me walk you through it.

 ## Tweet Farmer